Frequently Asked Questions

 Gloves must be worn by employees whenever any vascular access procedure is performed, including phlebotomy.
 Phlebotomy in volunteer blood donation centers is the only instance where some flexibility is permitted and even then certain requirements must be fulfilled.
 If an employer in a volunteer blood donation center judges that routine gloving for all phlebotomies is not necessary then the employer must (1) periodically reevaluate this policy; (2) make gloves available to all employees who wish to use them for phlebotomy; (3) not discourage the use of gloves for phlebotomy; and (4) require that gloves be used for phlebotomy when the employee has cuts, scratches, or other breaks in the skin; when the employee judges that hand contamination with blood may occur (e.g., performing phlebotomy on an uncooperative source individual); or when the employee is receiving training in phlebotomy.

-Thank you for your inquiry to OSHA concerning cold stress.
-You can find the information you requested in the OSHA resources listed below.
 Prolonged exposure to freezing or cold temperatures may cause serious health problems such as trench foot, frostbite and hypothermia.
 In extreme cases, including cold water immersion, exposure can lead to death.

 Although there is not a particular standard for cold stress, the following links provide information for protecting workers in cold environments:

 Tips to protect workers in cold environments: http://www.osha.gov/as/opa/cold_weather_prep.html